Duo67/Duo67.github.io/index.md

  * The 39th AAAI Conference on Artificial Intelligence (AAAI 2025)
  * 2024 IEEE International Conference on Bioinformatics and Biomedicine (BIBM 2024)
  * The 30th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD 2024 Research Track)
- * The 2024 ACM International Conference on Multimedia (ACM MM2024)
+ * The 2024 ACM International Conference on Multimedia (ACM MM 2024)
- * The 33rd International Joint Conference on Artificial Intelligence (IJCAI-24 Main Track)
+ * The 33rd International Joint Conference on Artificial Intelligence (IJCAI 2024 Main Track)
- * The 33rd International Joint Conference on Artificial Intelligence (IJCAI-24 Human-Centred AI Track)
+ * The 33rd International Joint Conference on Artificial Intelligence (IJCAI 2024 Human-Centred AI Track)
  * The 2024 Medical Image Computing and Computer-Assisted Intervention (MICCAI 2024)
  * SIAM International Conference on Data Mining (SDM 2024)
- * The 38th AAAI Conference on Artificial Intelligence (AAAI-24)
+ * The 38th AAAI Conference on Artificial Intelligence (AAAI 2024)
  * The 29th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD 2023 Research Track)
- * The 32nd International Joint Conference on Artificial Intelligence (IJCAI-23)
+ * The 32nd International Joint Conference on Artificial Intelligence (IJCAI 2023)
  * The 2023 Medical Image Computing and Computer-Assisted Intervention (MICCAI 2023)
- * The 37th AAAI Conference on Artificial Intelligence (AAAI-23)
+ * The 37th AAAI Conference on Artificial Intelligence (AAAI 2023)
  * China Automation Congress (CAC2021;CAC2022;CAC2023)

 ## Journal Reviewer